nikitatodosiev-bot/ESPirit32/README.md

 The authors provide this BIOS and examples "as-is".
 We do not manufacture, endorse, or support any devices.
 Any device or application built with this BIOS is the responsibility of its creator.

+Why r you reading all this?
+No more yapping, go make your **dream project!**